bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Once the fields are correctly filled in, click at the "Create" button and see the setting has appeared in the list of settings.

 Click "Cancel" to drop all the specified settings.
-The configuration will not be added then.
+The configuration will not be created then.

-The list of configurations added to the platform can be viewed under the *Configuration* section of the main navigation bar.
+The list of configurations created in the system can be viewed under the *Configuration* section of the main navigation bar.

 It can be filtered by its type and/or a name using the search tool above the list.

-Please, find the required config settings in the table below and make sure they are added to your platform so that your modules could work.
+Please, find the required configurations in the table below and make sure they are added to your platform so that your modules could work.

 .. _table: